A lot of people ask me about how to become a Certified Management Accountant (CMA).

 Now that you have studied for weeks and prepared to the best of your ability, it is time to take the CMA exam.

 Each part of the CMA exam is 4 hours.
-The first 3 hours is dedicated to a multiple choice section, while the final hour consists of an essay section with 2 essay questions.
+The first 3 hours are dedicated to a multiple-choice section, while the final hour consists of an essay section with 2 essay questions.

-Part 1 – Financial Reporting, Planning, Performance and Control
+Part 1 – Financial Planning, Performance, and Analytics

 Duration: 4 hours